 The Pittsburgh airport provides to travelers the following facilities and services:

 White Courtesy Phones: If you have any questions and you aren’t close to a information desk.
-Dia 6.
+Dial 6.

 Art installations: the airport has available art performances during specific months for all passengers.